-My name is Courtney and six years ago I left my home in Hawaii to pursue a college education.
+My name is Courtney and many moons ago I left my home in Hawaii to pursue a college education.

 I am of Filipino and Japanese descent and both of my parents made incredible sacrifices for me to embark such a beautiful journey.
 My mom is a third generation Japanese American, whose mom (my grandma) was a Japanese/English translator during the start of WWII- an Era in Hawaii where it was no longer safe to be Japanese American.

 My dad is a second generation Filipino American whose parents came to Hawaii to escape corruption in the Philipines.
 Hawaii had many job opportunities at the time.
 It was an island that became US territory and over the years, a tourist attraction that offered locals job opportunities.
 At the start of O’ahu’s industrialization “phase” (what I call it any way), construction workers were needed to lay concrete on Hawaii’s first strip mall known as Ala Moana.
 Today it is now the largest upscale mall and condominium complex in all of the Hawaiian islands.
 My Grandpa George and Grandma Carmen came to Oahu to find work and Grandpa George became a worker of the state to help build and construct the foundation for Ala Moana.

 My grandparents on my mother’s side were raised in Hawaii, but their ancestors came to Hawaii to work in the sugar cane plantations in Maui, which they had to tend to after school as well.